 The Doctor of Education prepares experienced professionals for leadership in their communities, empowering its graduates from all over the world to pursue the issues they’re passionate about.

-*Residency for career success: While all EdD courses can be completed online (except for hybrid courses in Seattle and Charlotte), residencies occur each year that are designed for networking and career success.
+While all EdD courses can be completed online (except for hybrid courses in Seattle and Charlotte), two-day residencies occur each year designed for networking and career success.
 Students attend residency in their first and second years in the program at one of our campuses in Boston, MA, Charlotte, NC, or Seattle, WA.
 This offers the chance to connect in person with faculty and fellow scholars to share knowledge and experiences.

-- Students begin work on the Dissertation in Practice at the onset of their program around a self selected, compelling educational/organizational challenge—also known as the student's problem of practice
+Students begin work on the dissertation in practice at the onset of their program around a self-selected, compelling educational/organizational challenge—known as the student's problem of practice.

-- Students are assigned a faculty advisor at the beginning of their program to help with their Dissertation in Practice
+Students are assigned a faculty advisor at the start of their program to support their dissertation in practice research throughout their program.

-- Majority of, or all, coursework offered online, allowing for flexibility for working professionals
+All coursework offered online, allowing for flexibility for working professionals.

-- Residency for career success can be fulfilled at one of our campuses in Boston, MA, Charlotte, NC, and Seattle, WA.
-In-person participation for the Residency is available for international students as well.
+Residencies can be fulfilled at one of our campuses in Boston, MA, Charlotte, NC, and Seattle, WA.
+In-person participation for the residency is available for international students as well.

 The Northeastern Doctor of Education degree is accredited by NECHE, New England Commission of Higher Education.